freemindlabsinc/IntelliBlog/README.md

 ## What ~~does~~ will it do?

-I-Blog allows users to create and manage one or more online blogs.
+I-Blog allows users to create and manage one or more online blogs that come with an integrated AI Assistant that ready to interact with the readers and is trained and grounded on your blog content.

 In addition to normal Create, Read, Update and Delete (CRUD) operations on posts, sources, comments, etc., I-Blog includes a number of advanced features that make it unique.